neo7812/rbac-vrv_security/README.md

 For authentication we have only Email & Password option but other authentication options using OAuth/OAuth2.0 like Google, Facebook, Apple, GitHub, etc, can be easily incorporated.

+Also funtions like search, add, delete, update, users have been added along with pagination with maximum of 10 users per page.

 The application is based on the **MVC pattern** i.e. Model View Controller.

 **Mongoose** is used as an ORM for MongoDB for storing Users in Database.